 Plus, the opportunity to fly to NYC, my own hotel room, getting my hair and makeup done as if I was someone famous…really made the experience – epic.
 But, the best part: knowing James love for me and my story made it happen.
 If I met someone on set who knew James, I made sure they knew we’d been friends since high school!
 Our days as “secret admirers” in the hall transformed into present day “secret admirers” of in roles we continued to play in each other’s lives.

 However, this story would not be complete without mentioning Meredith Richards, the Producer to whom Jame’s pitched my story and who inevitably, had the final say as to whether I would be selected as a guest.
 Not only was I grateful to thank her on set… but even more grateful to meet her as a friend the night after the taping to celebrate all of our success.

-*This post serves as a small gesture of my gratitude for James.
-Thank you for giving me the opportunity to share my story with others that have MS. My hope is that someone newly diagnosed or feeling helpless hears my story & it gives them hope for their own future.
+This blog serves as a small gesture of my gratitude for James.
+Thank you for giving me the opportunity to share my story with others living with MS. My hope is someone newly diagnosed or feeling helpless hears my story & it gives them hope for their own future.
 But, most importantly, thank you for being the same friend to me today that you have always been, since the day we met in gym class.
-I love you 🙂 *

 CLICK BELOW and watch.. my version of “recording” my appearance!